saeedet/saeedet/README.md

 - 🌱 I’m currently learning Typescript and GraphQL
 - 📫 How to reach me: saeed.et21@gmail.com
-- ⚡ Fun fact: You're not who you think you are.
+- ⚡ Fun fact: Finally, you dream where you are now.
 - 🔭 Below you can find my lates adventures.